ctava-msft/agent-task-metering/README.md

 ## 🌍 Problem Statement

 AI agents are increasingly used to automate complex tasks — from summarizing reports and answering support tickets to orchestrating multi-step workflows.
-As organizations deploy these agents at scale through the **Azure Marketplace**, a critical challenge emerges:
+As organizations deploy these agents at scale through the Azure, a critical challenge emerges:

 **How do you fairly and accurately bill customers for the work AI agents perform?**